zablose/docker-damp/readme.md

 Dockerized development environment based on Debian 10.6 with Apache 2.4, MariaDB 10.3 and PHP 7.4.

 With some extras:
-* composer - Dependency Manager for PHP
+* composer - Dependency manager for PHP.
-* laravel - Laravel installer
+* laravel - Laravel installer.
-* npm - Node Package Manager
+* npm - Node package manager.
+* google-chrome - Web browser to run Laravel Dusk tests.

 ## Usage